WAI to host 2-part wire die webinars

 The WAI, in partnership with Hyperion Materials & Technologies, will host a two-part September webinar series on wire die quality.
 Aimed at tool makers and producers, the sessions will explore PCD and carbide die performance, defect indicators, TCO impacts, and testing innovations.
 Free for WAI members; registration required.

-For more information or for assistance with registering, contact education@wirenet.org.
+For more information or registration assistance, contact education@wirenet.org or visit https://www.wirenet.org/.

 Share